 In Bishkek, shared taxis congregate at the West Bus Station, or the New Bus Station as it is also known.

-If you need to head anywhere, just arrive in the morning hours and the taxi owners or “taxi pimps” will pretty much find you.
+If you need to head anywhere, arrive in the morning hours, and the taxi owners or “taxi pimps” will pretty much find you.

-You do have the ability to buy out an entire car if you would feel more comfortable, which is still quite affordable in Western terms (25 to 30 USD).
+You do have the ability to buy out an entire car if you would feel more comfortable, which is still relatively affordable in Western terms ($25-$30).

-A few things to be aware of when taking a shared taxi:
+A few things to be aware of when taking a shared taxi.

 Our last rides down to Naryn and on to the Torugart Pass were horribly bumpy, so prepare yourself (aka use the toilet before going)!

-People are generally reasonable, but there will be times when they shoot off an exorbitant amount hoping to take advantage of Westerners.
+People are generally reasonable, but there will be times when they shoot off an excessive amount, hoping to take advantage of Westerners.

 In the same way, long-distance marshrutkas are cost-effective, but they might take a bit longer than a shared taxi (at least they only sell by the seat on long-distance rides).